ckormanyos/wide-integer/README.md

   std::cout << std::hex << std::uppercase << d << std::endl;

   std::cout << "result_is_ok: " << std::boolalpha << result_is_ok << std::endl;
+}
 ```

-See the examples directory for more use cases.
+See the examples directory as more use cases are being created.